We’re often asked for a flushing fluid when what’s really needed is a system cleaner. So what’s the difference?

 Flushes can also be used when transitioning to a different, possibly incompatible fluid.
 An example of this would changing to or from silicon-based thermal fluids, which are typically not compatible with other fluid chemistries.

-The most important thing to remember about flushes is this: They will not clean the system nor can they break down any sludge or carbon build-up.
+The most important thing to remember about flushes is this: they will not clean the system nor can they break down any sludge or carbon build-up.
 That type of job usually requires a system cleaner.

 System cleaners